 All things considered

 Personally I’m less concerned if something is “craft”, “crafty”, or “macro” but more if it is local or regional and mostly if it is delicious.
-There’s an argument to be made for quality over quantity but if a brewery can make quality in quantity then that’s no reason to like it any less.
-Once the beer suffers though, it’s time to look somewhere else.
+There’s an argument to be made for quality over quantity but if a brewery can produce quality in quantity, then that’s no reason to like it any less.
+Once the beer suffers, though, it’s time to look somewhere else.

 What are your thoughts and what’s most important to you?
 A delicious beverage?
 Supporting the local economy?
 Helping a small brewery?
 Or as many of those as you can get into one beverage?
 Let us know in the comments below.